 If you you must, treat the bathroom just like any other room you’d use a rug.
 Go big, and go with style.
 Ditch the tiny little rectangles under every sink and pull a plush number into the middle of the bathroom.
 Just please pay extra attention to cleaning instructions and to the backing (get non-slip or latex, or get a good rug pad).

-Bare walls.
 This is the bathroom, I get it.
-It’s still a ROOM.
+But it’s still a ROOM.
 Treat it like one and add some interest to the walls.
 Wallpaper, large scale art, room appropriate collections (i.e. NOT crosses or figurines), or even a gallery wall.
 YES, in the bathroom!

 Give the lighting some love too, hang a funky fixture or a chandelier.
 And make sure to use a bulb with the right wattage (so you won’t burn the house down), lumens (so you get the right amount of light/brightness), and warmth (so you get the right “color” (yellow vs. blue, soft vs. bright) of light you want).